skie97/tms/README.md

 </details>

+### React Bad Practices
+Avoid the following:

+- Creating React components from user-supplied objects;
+- Rendering links with user-supplied href attributes, or other HTML tags with injectable attributes (link tag, HMTL5 imports)
+- Explicitly setting the dangerouslySetInnerHTML prop of an element
+- Passing user-supplied strings to eval()

 ### OWASP Web Security Testing Guide Checklist
 The `Status` column can be set for values similar to "Pass", "Fail", "N/A".